danilospa/kongrations/README.md

 ## Getting Started

-Kongrations depends on Ruby.
+Kongrations depends on Ruby 2.2 or greater.
 Make sure you have it installed, then install Kongrations gem.

 ```ruby
 gem install kongrations